Can Rangers now avoid Champions League ignominy?

 Liverpool have done for them twice.
 So, too, have Napoli.
 No disgrace in that, given the disparity in resources.
 Ajax are more lavishly-upholstered, too, but the manner in which the Ibrox side capitulated in their opener in the Netherlands was mortifying.

 Even reversing that 4-0 scoreline next week would not be sufficient for Giovanni van Bronckhorst's side to snatch third place in the section.
-To claim a place in the more forgiving terrain of the Europa League after new year, they would need to score five with no reply.
+To tread the more forgiving terrain of the Europa League after new year, they need to score five with no reply.

 'Damaging, sobering, and a step too far?'